parcelvoy/platform/docs/docs/overview/quick-start.md

 ## Usage
 Once Docker Compose boots up, it will start the initial database migration to get everything up and running.
 This should only take a minute, after which you are ready to go!

-You can login to the web app at http://localhost:3000 by entering the default credentials you set your `.env` file.
+You can login to the web app at [http://localhost:3000](http://localhost:3000) by entering the default credentials you set in your `.env` file.

 ### Onboarding
 After login, you'll be prompted to go through onboarding.
 This will get you setup with your first project.